Saleh-mohaimeed/Crude_Oil_Production/README.md

 # Crude Oil Production Analysis Dashboard

-This project is a web application that analyzes and visualizes crude oil production data using Dash and Plotly.
-It provides interactive charts and tables to explore the production data by country, year, and month.
+The objective of this project is to employ Selenium and Pandas libraries to extract data from a given URL, specifically focusing on Crude Oil production data categorized by Year, Month, and Country.
+Once the data extraction is complete, the next step involves building an interactive dashboard using the Dash and Plotly Python packages.

 ## Requirements